stdrickforce/go-thrift/UPDATE.md

 ## 2017.10.27

-add a simple http client support
+add a simple http client support.

+(It has already been moved to `go-thrift-ext`)

+## 2017.11.02

+add req/res/err/self to `generator` reserved keyword list

 ## 2017.11.06

-add req/res/err to generator reserved keyword list
+I've decided to create a `go-thrift-ext` project.